 The results should only be in English, Spanish or French; translations are not accepted.
 They can be shown in either print or electronic form.
 Children aged 10 and under do not need to take this test.

 If you are not fully vaccinated

 On arrival, you need to quarantine for 10 days at your home or the place you’re staying.
-You’ll be subject to a second COVID-19 test on or before day 2 and a third test on or after day 8.
+You’ll be subject to a second COVID-19 test on or before day two and a third test on or after day eight.
 The day you arrive counts as day 0.